howtographql/howtographql/content/backend/graphql-js/7-subscriptions.md

 </Instruction>

-Thanks to the post-deploy hook, you don't need to manually run `prisma generate` again to update your Prisma client.

 Now, with the process of schema-driven development in mind, go ahead and extend the schema definition of your application schema so that your GraphQL server also exposes a `vote` mutation:

 ```graphql{5}(path=".../hackernews-node/src/schema.graphql")